plasticbugs/reddit-feed-reader/README.md

 2. Navigate to the project root and run `yarn` to install all the project's dependencies.

-3. Build and run the server by running:
+3. Build the uglified JS and minified CSS and start the server by running:

 `yarn start`